This story is my gift to the world of how I went about winning my battle with the Morgellons scourge.

 I have acquired a small amount of knowledge about the human body, and that's because in 1979 I was run over by a car and spent almost a year in three different hospitals, had four operations, and was told that I would never walk again.

-It took many years to teach myself how to walk again, and I was actually doing very well until the spring of 2005.
-My health was OK but not good.
+It took many years to teach myself how to walk again, but I made good use of the time during my recovery by studying the human body and the role of nutrition in supporting or harming it.
+I was actually doing very well until the spring of 2005.
+My health was OK but not great.
 It had been a tough winter, and walking was becoming more difficult as it took more energy just to get around.
 I had constant hip pain, and so I decided that it was getting close to the right time to retire from my partnership in my service business.

 I had planned to retire on July 30th, 2005 - it was going to be my last day at work.
 On May 25th I was bitten by a black widow spider - at least that was the conclusion of the doctors who treated me.
 Because of the bite, I became very ill and could hardly go to my business for the last three weeks prior to retiring.